clausehound/clausehound-blog/content/blog/what-rights-attach-to-your-shares/index.md

 author: info@clausehound.com
 tags: ["Commercial Activities","info@clausehound.com","Shareholders Agreement"]
 date: 2016-01-07 16:17:03
-description: "

-Entrepreneurs and investors are rightly concerned about what rights attach to their shares, and what mechanisms are in place to protect..."
+description: "Entrepreneurs and investors are rightly concerned about what rights attach to their shares, and what mechanisms are in place to protect those rights - these concerns are highlighted in a recent Ontario court decision."
 ---

 Entrepreneurs and investors are rightly concerned about what rights attach to their shares, and what mechanisms are in place to protect those rights.
 A recent decision of the Ontario Court of Appeal, (*Pruner v.
 Ottawa Hunt and Golf Club, Limited, 2015 ONCA 609 (CanLII)*), shines the spotlight on those concerns.